arindamdawn-zz/tab-and-space/posts/frontend-shots-web-workers.md

 The Web Worker API provides some events and methods to transfer data between the worker and the main script.

 - `postMessage` is a method that can be called on the worker to transfer data from the main script to the worker.
 - `message` is an event that can be attached to the worker.
-This provides the data from the worker.
+This provides data from the worker.
 The data is stored in a 'data' object which I have destructured to get the data from the worker.

 Now let's see the code in the worker